Vincent-Projects/100DaysOfCode/logprogress.md

 Today i built a simple connect 4 game.
 I struggle with diagonals but i was fun.

 Link to my work : https://codepen.io/crysyrood/pen/abNRYXq

+# 2020 September 20
+Today i make fun trying things with CSS.
+I discovered box-reflect, and i build fade animation on hover.
+I also add a random IA to Connect 4 and search for MinMax but struggle to really understand.

+Link to my work : https://codepen.io/crysyrood/pen/gOrBJVz